 They were using the horses for ranching duties and a long day in the saddle leads to the development of a larger, more comfortable saddle.

-Thus western style riding does not require as much body control from the rider.
-This makes western style very popular and easier to achieve great results with than the English style of riding.
+Thus western-style riding does not require as much body control from the rider.
+This makes the western style very popular and easier to achieve great results with than the English style of riding.

 The Main Difference Lies in the Tack

 When attempting to gain an understanding of English vs western riding, one of the first considerations is the type of tack that is used.

 The type of tack presents the main difference in the two styles and sets them apart from one another.

 covers more area of the horse’s back.
 It is also much heavier than an English saddle.

 The western saddle was designed to evenly distribute the weight of the rider across the expanse of the horse’s back for a greater level of comfort for the horse.

 The western saddle was meant to provide a more comfortable ride for horses spending long days on the ranch.

 In direct contrast with the western saddle, the English saddle is much lighter in weight and smaller.
 A smaller saddle allows the rider to have a greater level of contact with the horse’s back.